Must-Try Vegetarian Restaurants in Ho Chi Minh City in 2025

 Hum Vegetarian Café & Restaurant

 Hum is probably the most well-known vegetarian restaurant in the city, which is why I don’t really need to include it in this list.
-It’s the place that everyone recommends to vegetarians, probably because it’s listed in the Lonely Planet.
+It’s the place that everyone recommends to vegetarians, probably because it’s listed in the Lonely Planet and is touted as one of the best vegetarian restaurants in the world.

 It is really good but there are so many other places that I’d recommend over Hum.
 Hum actually has two branches in Saigon and both are a bit more on the upscale side.
 The food is delicious but I suppose I’m more of a street food/hole-in-the-wall girl.

-If you’re looking for a nicer night out, a place to bring colleagues to, or somewhere to have a romantic dinner this is a great option for vegetarians and vegans.
-Everything I sampled there was really good!
+If you’re looking for a nicer night out, a place to bring colleagues to, or somewhere to have a romantic dinner, this is a great option for vegetarians and vegans.
+Everything I sampled there is really good!

 Vegetarian-Friendly Restaurants in Ho Chi Minh City